Mulgrave

 Mulgrave's most notable feature is its railway station on the T1 Richmond line, providing a direct train service to Sydney's Central Station approximately 53 kilometres away — a journey of around one hour.
 The locality is surrounded by the picturesque Hawkesbury River floodplains, with opportunities for fishing, boating, and riverside recreation.
 Windsor and Richmond, just a few kilometres away, provide access to schools, supermarkets, medical centres, and the broader retail and community services of the Greater Windsor region.

-Mulgrave falls under postcode 2756 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Hornsby electorate.
+Mulgrave falls under postcode 2756 and is governed by the Hawkesbury Council (Local Government Area).
+For federal elections, residents vote in the electorate of Macquarie, while state elections fall under the Hornsby electorate.

 📍 Location